Gay Divorce in Australia

 Same-sex marriage is recognised in 26 countries around the world.

-The right to marry someone regardless of sex or gender was a long time coming in Australia.
+The right to marry and divorce someone regardless of sex or gender was a long time coming in Australia.

 Marriage Amendment (Definition and Religious Freedoms) Act 2017